 3. Use Heat Tape

-- USES: Use on the inside or outside of all types of water carrying pipe including copper, steel, PVC, ABS, PEX, concrete and more; can be exposed directly to water and is rated for soil contact.
+- USES: Use on all types of water carrying pipe including copper, steel, PVC, ABS, PEX and more; not for use outdoors or inside pipes.
+Buy Heat Tape Pro for outdoor applications!

-- HEAVY DUTY: Integrated thermostat turns cable on at 37ºF, off at 50ºF, greatly reducing energy waste.
-Cable is 8mm wide and includes a 24” unheated cord (add to stated cable length).
-Cable has...
+- HEAVY DUTY: No cheap heat shrink connections, Integrated thermostat turns cable on at 37ºF, off at 50ºF.
+Cable includes a 36” unheated cord (add to stated cable length).
+Cable has a...

 Heat tapes are a popular choice for homeowners to protect their pipes as they are effective yet affordable.
 You can use them to wrap the pipes you have access to, especially the water lines located between the ground and the bottom of your mobile home.
 Doing so will provide your pipes with an extra layer of insulation and protect them from the cold.